hnjm/spitter/README.md

 ----

 All of sources, configuration files, README.md and Spitter's JAR is published under WTFPL.
-Each of other JAR is published under its original licence .
+Each of other JAR is published under its original licence.

 Copyright &copy; 2018 azapen6